skg-if/interoperability-framework/docs/topic.md

 ```

 ### `labels`
-*Object* (optional): the labels describing the [Topic] (multiple for multilinguism).
+*Object* (optional): The labels describing a [Topic] (multiple for multilinguism).
 The object is a dictionary, the keys represent language codes following [ISO 639-1]; the special key `none` is reserved whenever the informtion about the language is not available or cannot be shared.

 ```json
     "labels": {